danbev/learning-ai/notes/ggml.md

 For me it help to draw parallels between GGML and part1 of zero-to-hero, where we created a Value struct which in addition of holding a value, would also have a gradient, and an operation and children if the value was created by an operation.
-The Value struct also supported autoamtic differentiation.
-In a simliar manner GGML has a Tensor struct which holds a value, a gradient, and an operation and a src array which is simlar to the children in zero-to-hero in that is would contain the left hand side and right hand side of an operation.
+The Value struct also supported automatic differentiation.
+In a simliar manner GGML has a `tensor` struct which holds a value, a gradient, and an operation and a `src` array which is simlar to the children in zero-to-hero in that is would contain the left hand side and right hand side of an operation.

-The Tensor struct also supports automatic differentiation and also the ability do create dot draphs.
-GGML contains more than that but then tensor is the basic structure.
+The tensor struct also supports ability do generate dot draphs.
+GGML contains more than that but then tensor one of the is the basic structure.

 GGML files contain binary-encoded data, including version number, hyperparameters, vocabulary, and weights.